MozJPEG vs Standard JPEG: What's the Difference?

 The main reason is that MozJPEG is slower to encode than standard JPEG.
 The optimizations — particularly trellis quantization — require significantly more computation.
 For a single image, the difference is barely noticeable (milliseconds vs. milliseconds).
 For batch processing thousands of images on a server, the encoding time can be meaningfully longer.

 Most image editing software (Photoshop, GIMP, Preview) uses the standard libjpeg or libjpeg-turbo encoder because it is fast and "good enough."
 MozJPEG is primarily used by web optimization tools, CDN services, and dedicated compression utilities — like TinImg — that prioritize file size reduction.
+For the underlying compression theory that makes both encoders possible, see how image compression works.

 When to Use MozJPEG